aquiles23/mangahost_navbar_fix/CONTRIBUTING.md

 # contribute guide

-Want to contribute, read the issues and wait to be assing to one of them, after that, fork the project and make a pull request.
+Want to contribute, read the issues, comment the issue you want to work, and wait to be assing to one of them, after that, fork the project and make a pull request.

 If there is not any issue according to the problem, create one first and make the steps above.